 4. Don’t overthink

 We worry a lot.
 And when you compare ourselves to animals, the worrying is even more striking.
-A polar bear doesn’t worry about what to do if he doesn’t have enough food, or why it’s not fair he can’t seem to find the right shelter.
-He simply spends his days finding that food and shelter.
+A polar bear doesn’t worry about what to do if she doesn’t have enough food, or why it’s not fair she can’t seem to find the right shelter.
+She simply spends her days finding that food and shelter.

-It doesn’t mean he’s not hungry or cold, but he doesn’t waste his time thinking about it.
+It doesn’t mean she’s not hungry or cold, but she doesn’t waste her time thinking about it.

 Don’t overthink your predicament, wonder what it means, or proclaim how it’s unfair.
 Many people start from disadvantage but continue to take it day by day.
 Avoid making dreadful predictions you don’t even know will happen and instead just see what happens.

 As Holiday writes in The Obstacle Is the Way:

 “We spend a lot of time thinking about how things are supposed to be, or what the rules say we should do.
 Trying to get it all perfect.
 We tell ourselves that we’ll get started once the conditions are right, or once we’re sure we can trust this or that.
 When, really, it’d be better to focus on making due with what we’ve got.
 On focusing on results instead of pretty methods.”